 Inspect all your clothing and shoes.
 Just because you don’t love it anymore does not mean someone else won’t.
 But if it is something you will never wear because it is torn, stained or dirty how can you give that to someone else to wear with pride?
 Mend old clothes, wash your clothes before donating it.
-Charities will gladly accept all clothes, but please throw away the underwear if you have worn it!
+Charities will gladly accept all the clothes, but please throw away the underwear if you have worn it!
 Look through all your accessories.
 You’ll be surprised how many people crave just to have a nice pair of earrings but can’t afford it.

 Libraries do not get a lot of government funding.
 Why not go through all your thousands of books covered in dust and donate it to your local library.
-This way more people can find the joy in a book you once loved.
+This way more people can find joy in a book you once loved.

 We always want to give our bedroom a fresh look but feel guilty about the old linen.
 Give them a good wash and donate them to a charity.
-Duvet covers, curtains, mats and even old towels are valuable items by lots of charities.
+Duvet covers, curtains, mats, and even old towels are valuable items by lots of charities.
 You’ll be surprised by how many people can’t afford curtains for there home.
 Animal welfare always need old towels for their animals.

 Furniture / Appliances / Electronics

 We all like to redecorate our home, buy a bigger fridge, buy a new couch because the old one does not suit our new color scheme.
-Find out from your charity what they need and who you can donate bigger items to.
+Find out from your charity what they need and who you can donate bigger items too.
 Post it on Facebook, someone will come take it off your hands in no time.
 Most of the time you will be helping someone in great need.

 Toys / Old stationary

 When looking in your cupboard we all have the one or two canned food items that we bought but will never use.
-Charities will be glad to get any non perishable food items, especially in winter.
+Charities will be glad to get any non-perishable food items, especially in winter.
 Go through your cupboard, look at the expiry dates of items.
 Those close to expire that you will never use, donate them.
 Just tell them about the dates, then they know they should use them soon.

 What not to donate

-Wet, mouldy, contaminated, torn, stained items
+Wet, moldy, contaminated, torn, stained items

 Eew, just eew.
 You don’t want to touch these items but think a charity or person should appreciate it?
 Rule of thumb, if you think it is gross, toss it.
 Don’t just pass it along.
-This can be dangerous for someone who does not have the means to go to the doctor because of a bacteria they picked up on moldy clothes.
+This can be dangerous for someone who does not have the means to go to the doctor because of the bacteria they picked up on moldy clothes.

 This can be dangerous.
 Don’t try to fix it if you don’t know how and don’t give it to an unsuspecting victim.
-A broken microwave can still have charge in it, don’t give it to someone to fix or break it to pieces for the copper.
+A broken microwave can still have a charge in it, don’t give it to someone to fix or break it to pieces for the copper.
 Take it to a recycling center!

 Old beauty products

 Beauty products have expiry dates for a reason.
-Bacteria can build up on it and when you put that directly onto your skin and lips it can create serious problems.
+Bacteria can build upon it and when you put that directly onto your skin and lips it can create serious problems.

 Here is your chance to make a difference in someone’s life.
 If you don’t want to make the effort to find a charity yourself to donate, ask around between your friends / colleagues.
 Most of the time you will find someone willing to take it to the charity they support.
 You will definitely find someone more than willing to take it.
 I hope these tips helped.
 What tips do you have for donating items or decluttering your home?